jomtek/LazenLang/DOC.md

     Math.Abs(x, y)

 ## 10. Classes
 A class is a useful structure which stands behind each Lazen type.
 Like in all programming languages, it can be instantiated.
-Classes' members can be either public or private - they're public by default and that is a reason why the `public` keyword does not exist in Lazen.
+Class members can be either public or private - they're public by default and that is a reason why the `public` keyword does not exist in Lazen.

-A class is implemented this way - here, a simple class with a constructor, initializing the `Number` public integer
+A class is implemented the way shown below - here, a simple class with a constructor, initializing the `Number` public integer.<br>
+As you can see, the class declaration is not a block itself.
+The reason why is the way modules are organized in Lazen.
+One file, one class.

     	class MyClass
-    {

         var Number: Int
         constructor(number)
     	{
     		this Number = number
     	}
-    }

 Notes

  - Constructors are introduced using the `constructor` keyword, and can be overloaded
- - Anywhere in the class, the usage of the `this` keyword helps the compiler figure out which object is being referred to
+ - Anywhere in the class, the use of the `this` keyword helps the compiler figure out which object is being referred to

 **Private members**
 A class can have private members, which are only accessible inside the scope if the concerned class.